 Frequent reading practice is also instrumental to students’ literacy learning.

 “Those books aren’t sitting there for every now and then reading.
 When you’ve finished your work, you can get something from it.
 These are the books that form the daily independent reading practice … I need to carve out time to be doing that work of the reader every day with books from that classroom collection,” Sharon explained.

 “We want every child, every day to have time with a collection of books.
 We want them holding on to a few books at a time, not just saying, ‘oh yeah, I’ve had that book, done, not doing that again’.

 “But we also want them to know that within a classroom library, I’ve got books that I can access frequently and in various ways.
 I might sit with a buddy to read.
 I might sit with a partner.
 I might read with an adult who is working one-on-one with me.”

-Finally, Phil and Sharon emphasised the significance of responding to stories, which sees students ask questions and evaluate the text in order to become greater thinkers and problem solvers.
+Finally, Sharon emphasised the significance of responding to stories, which sees students ask questions and evaluate the text in order to become greater thinkers and problem solvers.